-Jason Thompson’s best seasons were previous to the 2010’s, where he averaged nearly 12 points and 8 rebounds per game for the Sacramento Kings.
+Jason Thompson’s best seasons were previous to the 2010s when he averaged nearly 12 points and 8 rebounds per game for the Sacramento Kings.

-Thompson was still a solid player for many years for the Kings during the 2010’s, and one of the only mainstays of a franchise in turmoil.
+Thompson was still a solid player for many years for the Kings during the 2010s and one of the only franchise’s mainstays in turmoil.

 JT’s Notable Stats

-The 33 year old Thompson is still playing professional basketball in Europe for Casademont Zaragoza in an Italian professional basketball league, Liga ACB.
+The 33-year-old Thompson still plays professional basketball for Casademont Zaragoza in an Italian professional basketball league, Liga ACB.

 2010’s Honorable Mention: Omri Casspi